 Aspirin and anticoagulants

-- aspirin and anticoagulants can lead to more aggressive wet ARMD etc, JAMA 2013
+- aspirin and anticoagulants can lead to more bleeding from wet AMD

 - Primary prevention: risks and benefits.
 In patients who, under current guidelines, are eligible for treatment because of their 10-year risk of myocardial infarction or stroke, "the presence or absence of strong risk factors for neovascular AMD might tilt treatment decisions in one direction or the other."